Hutto ISD will utilize the Traversa routing system in the 2022-23 school year.

 Bus Route Criteria

 Elementary students may be required to walk up to 1/4 of a mile to a bus stop.
 Secondary students may be required to walk up to 1/2 of a mile.
-Assigning students to a specific route and bus stop addresses critical safety concerns for students who ride the bus and allows school leaders to better communicate and serve families when a delay or other changes in service are experienced.
-It is important that your child know and use his or her assigned bus stop and bus route.
+Assigning students to a specific route and bus stop addresses critical safety concerns for students who ride the bus and allows school leaders to communicate better and serve families when a delay or other service changes are experienced.
+It is essential that your child know and use his or her assigned bus stop and bus route, including how to get to and from home and the assigned stop.

 If you have questions, need more information, or need to inquire about special arrangements for students with temporary disabilities (a cast or use of crutches or a wheelchair), please contact David Uecker, Director of Transportation at (512) 759-2105.